versioneye/ops_contrib/README.md

 We are publishing new Docker images almost every day!
 If you want to keep your instance always up-to-date then it's recommended to run the `./versioneye-update` script once a day via a cron job.
-Iff you are logged in as admin to the VersionEye server, run this coammand:
+If you are logged in as admin to the VersionEye server, run this coammand:

 ```
 crontab -e
 ```

 That will open the crontab file for root with the default editor.
-Then add this line to the end of the file:
+Then add this line to the end of the file and save the file:

 ```
 1 0 * * * /opt/ops_contrib/versioneye-update >/dev/null 2>&1